po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 # Unit 14: Model-View-Controller (MVC)

-## Overview:
+## Overview

-In this unit we will modularize our applications following the MVC paradigm.
-Short for Model View Controller, MVC is an architectural pattern that structures our codebase in three distinct sections according to a software design philosophy known as the _separation of concerns_.
+In this unit we'll modularize applications following the **Model-View-Controller (MVC)** paradigm.
+MVC is an architectural pattern that structures a codebase in three distinct sections, according to a software design philosophy known as the **separation of concerns**.

-Rather than hard code the HTML for many, many pages, we can dynamically generate the HTML using a template engine.
+Rather than hardcode the HTML for many, many pages, we can dynamically generate the HTML using a template engine.
 In implementing a template engine, we are separating the concern of client-side rendering from other aspects of the application.
-This is the View layer in the MVC framework.
+This is the **View** layer in the MVC framework.
 The template engine we will learn and implement in this unit is Handlebars.js.

-The Model is the data layer of our application.
-It is concerned with the structure of our database and the logic used to retrieve that data.
-We will implement Sequelize as our ORM for querying our database.
+The **Model** is the data layer of the application.
+It is concerned with the structure of the database and the logic used to retrieve that data.
+We'll implement Sequelize as the ORM for querying the database.

-Last, but not least, is the Controller.
-We can think of it as the intermediary between the View and the Model.
-The Controller handles input from the user, interacts with the Model to create, read, update or delete data, and then returns the results of that query to the user via the View layer.
-We are already familiar with these operations in our Express.js apps, but we will now separate our client-side and server-side routes from one another.
+Last but not least is the **Controller**.
+Think of it as the intermediary between the View and the Model.
+The Controller handles input from the user, interacts with the Model to create, read, update, or delete data, and then returns the results of that query to the user via the View layer.
+We are already familiar with these operations in Express.js apps, but now we'll separate the client-side and server-side routes from each other.

-Also in this unit, we will cover user authentication.
-We will build on the password hashing we learned in the previous module and learn to authenticate our application users by verifying their credentials.
-We will then utilize sessions and cookies to keep our users logged in and authorized to view the content of our app.
+Also in this unit, we'll cover user authentication.
+We'll build on the password hashing we learned in the previous module and learn to authenticate application users by verifying their credentials.
+We'll then use sessions and cookies to keep users logged in and authorized to view the content of the app.

 ## Key Topics